top of page

 He lives in Stirling with his wife and two children.

-Paul Dumbleton, Treasurer
+Paul Dumbleton, Secretary

 Paul has lived in Stirling for almost forty years and is now retired after working in education and then in the voluntary sector.
 Much of his work was with people with additonal support needs and their families.
 After leaving full-time work he was appointed to the boards of the Mental Welfare Commission for Scotland and the Scottish Social Services Council.
 He currently sits as a social security tribunal member.
 Paul has a long association with the voluntary sector as a volunteer, a manager, a trustee and grant assessor.
 This was recognised by the award of an honorary degree by Stirling University in 2014.